lerummi/pygame-template/README.md

 This avoids browser security issues where pygbag's proxy would rewrite CDN URLs to use `0.0.0.0`, which browsers block.

+### Auto-Rebuild on File Changes

+When using the devcontainer or Docker Compose setup, a file watcher automatically monitors the `app/` directory for changes.
+When you save a file:

+1. The watcher detects the change
+2. Automatically triggers a rebuild of your game
+3. Restarts the HTTP server with the updated build
+4. **You manually refresh your browser** to see the changes

+This provides a streamlined development workflow where you only need to save your code and refresh the browser.

 ## Development

 Edit `app/main.py` to modify your game.
 The template includes a simple red square that you can move with arrow keys.